snowplow-archive/snowplow.github.com/_posts/2017-04-12-snowplow-python-analytics-sdk-0.2.0-released.md

 <h2 id="using-the-manifest">2.
 Using the run manifest</h2>

-The new manifests functionality resides in the new `snowplow_analytics_sdk.run_manifests` module.
+The run manifest functionality resides in the new `snowplow_analytics_sdk.run_manifests` module.

 Here's a short usage example: